AK-630: Design

 The gun mount is fully automated, and can also be remotely controlled by an operator from either the control console or via a remotely mounted gunsight.
 It has a higher firing rate than both the Goalkeeper and Phalanx (Block 1 and older) CIWS models.
 They are often mounted in pairs, with as many as four pairs mounted on the larger ships, providing an effective point defence (last) layer.
 However, like all gun-based CIWS, they suffer from short engagement times and the need for multiple volleys to effectively eradicate a threat.

 Development

-The AK-630 CIWS is composed of several members and sometimes the Kashtan CIWS's sub-systems and its derivatives are also included.
+The AK-630 CIWS has several versions and sometimes the Kashtan CIWS's sub-systems and its derivatives are also included.

 AK-630

 The design of the AK-630 CIWS was initiated in 1963, with the first operational prototype completed in 1964.
 Trials of the complete system, including radar and controls went on until 1976 when the system was accepted for service.